-By David Chisholm, Dura Pump
+By John Calder, Dura Pump

 Mechanical seals prevent pumps from leaking by containing the pressure of the pumping process and withstanding the friction caused by the pump shaft rotating.
 This leads to less wasted product, money saving, and less clean up.